 That definition acknowledges three main aspects of the space: (a) its ability to expand infinitely, (b) its intuition to be generally empty and eventually bounded (particularly in the built environment) and (c) its functional property.
 In IndoorGML, the space is characterized by all those properties, except that an IndoorGML space is not necessarily empty.
 Depending on the IndoorGML extension (indoor navigation, sensors coverage, ownership, etc.) spaces can be empty, non-empty or partially empty.

 Indoor space is commonly perceived as a space within a building.
-It incorporates architectural components such as walls, slabs, and doors, and furniture such as chairs, tables, desks, and the remaining empty spaces as in rooms, corridors, halls, etc. IndoorGML 2.0 focusses on the empty spaces where objects can be located, and activities can be hosted for indoor navigation or LBS.
+It incorporates architectural components such as walls, slabs, and doors, and furniture such as chairs, tables, desks, and the remaining empty spaces as in rooms, corridors, halls, etc. IndoorGML 2.0 Conceptual Model focusses on the empty spaces where objects can be located, and activities can be hosted for indoor navigation or LBS.
 Consequently, the relationships between spaces are of critical importance.

 Spaces in the built environment are not always sharply distinguishable.
-Many spaces cannot be strictly categorised as indoor or outdoor, but rather as semi-spaces often linking indoor and outdoor environments (Yan, Diakité, & Zlatanova, 2019; Zlatanova, et al., 2020).
+Many spaces cannot be strictly categorized as indoor or outdoor, but rather as semi-spaces often linking indoor and outdoor environments (Yan, Diakité, & Zlatanova, 2019; Zlatanova, et al., 2020).
 For example, an inner court, a veranda, a balcony, or an open bridge can belong to a building, without being entirely enclosed within the shell of the building.
 Nevertheless, for a matter of completeness, the IndoorGML Conceptual Model can account for all types of space within the built environment, if they can be represented with the IndoorGML Cellular space concept (below).

 Cellular space